Skip to main content

 EloqData

 In this blog post, we introduce our transformative concept Data Substrate.
-Data Substrate abstracts core functionality in online transactional databases (OLTP) and provides a unified layer for CRUD operations of any data models.
+Data Substrate abstracts core functionality in online transactional databases (OLTP) by providing a unified layer for CRUD operations.
 A database built on this unified layer is modular: a database module is optional, can be replaced and can scale up/out independently of other modules.